mahmodDAHOL/kasiski-method/README.md

 # kasiski-method
-This repo has an implementation of kasiski test, this test aims to try to deduce the keyword used in the cipher text.
+This repo has

+1- an implementation of kasiski test, this test aims to try to deduce the keyword used in the cipher text.
+2- an implementation of rc4 stream cipher, it encrypts messages one byte at a time via an algorithm.

-# To run the code
+# To run the kasiski test code

 1- open up command line interface.